RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Once the choice is unequivocally made, the plaintiff cannot change their mind.
     - Eg, if a plaintiff has elected to affirm the contract, then rescission or termination is no longer possible.
   - A binding election requires:
-    - 1. Full knowledge of the ‘material facts’ (ie, at least knowledge of the vitiating conduct; maybe also knowledge of the right to rescind.)
+    - 1. Full knowledge of the 'material facts' (ie, at least knowledge of the vitiating conduct; maybe also knowledge of the right to rescind.)
     - Unequivocal conduct indicating affirmation or rescission/termination
     - Conduct is judged objectively:
       - there is no need for the plaintiff to subjectively intend to elect.